xrdocs/application-hosting/_tutorials/2016-05-22-xr-toolbox-ios-xr-vagrant.md

 vagrant box add --name IOS-XRv $BOX_URL

 ```
-The `vagrant box add` command will take around 10-15 mins.
+The `vagrant box add` command will take around 10-15 mins as it downloads the box for you.
 {: .notice--info}

 Once it completes, you should be able to see the box added as "IOS-XRv" in your local vagrant box list: